roboconf/roboconf.github.io/en/developer-guide/development-guidelines.md

 Using it with your IDE (such as Eclipse) makes it quite easy to use.

+## Rely on Utility Methods

+**roboconf-core** contains several utility methods.
+Take a look at the **utils** package and try to reuse these methods.
+This will prevent redundant code.

 ## Running Sonar Locally

 Roboconf does not have an online Sonar instance.